jrehor/kcc/README.md

 someone who told you he or she is a professional k programmer, not just because there are rare, but because in their lines of work is often stated in their contracts that they cannot talk about certain things, including everything that provides decisive competitive advantage.
-And this is exactly how we all know about `k` language, but always hear about how much Java sucks.
+And this is exactly how we all know about `k`, but always hear about how much Java sucks.

 Indeed, what you usually get to hear about implementations of similar systems in languages